eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-04-12-committer-meeting.md

 ### Open Planning Participation of committers

-The open planning is one of the most important meetings. i think 14 (of 41) committers were present, but only two used their voice ;) what about the others?
+The open planning is one of the most important meetings.
+I think 14 (of 41) committers were present, but only two used their voice ;) what about the others?

-=> Maybe we should talk more beforehand, about the importence of the meeting.
-Responsibilities ans expectations of attendence.
+=> Maybe we should talk more beforehand, about the importance of the meeting.
+Responsibilities and expectations of attendance.

-### Labelstructure
+### Label structure

 The labels on the features are very important for dependencies and filtering.
 Yes we have a lot, but we need more ;) but on the other hand we can also delete some ;)